-The typical article on a news site has the bulk volume of page views around the first 48 hours of being published, and then visitor traffic drops rather quickly.
+The typical article on a news site collects a substantial bulk volume of page views around the first 48 hours of being published, and then visitor traffic drops off rather quickly.

 With "blimp articles" page views build over time and is driven by search engine referrals as well as social referrals as long as content is relevant.

 Looking at the page view count over a short reporting period, with a narrow top pages focus on counting page views, detecting these blimp articles isn't possible.

 Rather it requires having access to historical data over at least 1 year in order to see the blimp buildup.

 Blimp articles on the other hand have a page view count that resembles an elevation map of the Tour de France when laid out over a 1 year period.